StanfordSpezi/SpeziDataPipeline/README.md

 # Create a Firestore client instance to interact with the database
 db = firestore.client()
 ```

-Notes:
+> [!NOTE]

-- Replace 'path/to/your/serviceAccountKey.json' with the actual path to the .json file you downloaded earlier.
+> - Replace 'path/to/your/serviceAccountKey.json' with the actual path to the .json file you downloaded earlier.
-- The 'projectId' is your Firebase project ID, which you can find in your Firebase project settings.
+> - The 'projectId' is your Firebase project ID, which you can find in your Firebase project settings.

 ### 2. Fetch and flatten data to retrieve and prepare your data.